garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 Got my niggas in the barn smokin on that
 Hay stack
 Back up on the scene from smokin herb,
-I creeped up on the wall and all i heard.
+I creeped up on the wall and all I heard.
 Was a bud of mine who dropped a needle in
 The hay
 With a funky dime word.
 Couldn't be myself
 Couldn't smoke wit nobody else
-If i didn't pass it to the left.
+If I didn't pass it to the left.
 Nigga would have lost my breath.
-Open up the window 'fore i fall and faint
+Open up the window 'fore I fall and faint
-But i can't
+But I can't
-Cause i roll around in dat barn ride.
+Cause I roll around in dat barn ride.
 Rollin up the hootie hoo
 Roughest skin roller on dat west side.
 Nigga come on in